hyperledger/aries-mediator-service/README.md

 ### Why Caddy?

 I get asked a bit why Caddy?
 NGINX is great, but I find you need a PhD in NGINX to configure it.
 Caddy is lightweight and built from the ground up be more effective in cloud (k8s / OpenShift) deployments and has more human friendly config.

+### Running the mediator without ngrok

+Copy `docker-compose.standalone.yml` to `docker-compose.override.yml`.
+You may also set `MEDIATOR_URL` to your domain, such as example.org, so the mediator knows its endpoint.
+You can also set the `EMAIL_ADDRESS` value to get a signed certificate.